 Far reaching goals with big pay-offs and higher risk are the underlying nemesis of businesses wanting to expand and innovate.
-The journey comes with many milestones, many challenges, and requires much more than sheer effort and determination.
+The journey to profit comes with many milestones, many challenges, and requires much more than sheer effort and determination.
 Making sure that your market is right and ready is essential for continued growth.
-Coming up with THE big idea and being able to execute it straight off the cuff is far more finite than we all lead ourselves to believe.
-So how do we get a market positioning and establish an identity in our infancy and/or even generate our next big idea?
+How do we find market positioning and establish an identity to generate our next big idea?

 In fact, designing fiscal sustainability into most organisations comes from the ability to manage time between a degree of different revenue generators at different market value, in essence creating the supporting foundations on which ideas can grow and develop.
 It is these mini goals that keep the workplace motivated, inspired, and ultimately happy under the pressure of attaining the larger, far reaching goals of every aspiring organisation.

 This method of working is most often described as ‘agile’ but one should not assume that, upon entering or reaching scale, this sort of work should be shelved.
 Many of the large, successful brands and organisations that survive the peaks and troughs of the financial markets have their finger on the pulse with regards to R&D, sub-contracting, and out-sourcing.
 There should be a clear importance in building this type of efficiency into early stage ventures.

 There are many examples of spin offs and spin outs that have reached, in their own right, all levels of success.
 The Cinter example is more one of an idea that compliments and plays homage to our processes.

 The process of design involves the recognition of principle needs and/or problems in order to formulate ideas that solve or improve.